How to Break Out of a Victim Mentality – Part 3

 You need to ditch the ‘poor me’ attitude.

-The truth is sometimes we want to wallow.
-We want to curl up and shut out the world.
-I have certainly done this in the past, usually when a guy has stomped all over my heart.
 In cases such as heartbreak, hiding and licking our wounds can be helpful.
 A short period of wallowing before we crawl out of our cocoon and dive back into the world again can be healing and therapeutic.

 However, if you get stuck in wallowing and feeling like the whole world is against you, you could be headed for trouble, particularly if depression sets in.
 And yes, I have been there too.
 Not a good place to be.